reshmabidikar/slate/source/includes/_catalog.md

 ### Retrieve the catalog as XML

 This endpoint retrieves the Catalog for a specified date in XML format.
+If there are multiple versions, the latest catalog with an effective date not later than the requested date is returned.

 **HTTP Request**